Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

-## Usage of Vlpt
+## Intended usage of Vlpt

-- For declaring styled structured text for humans, AI, and simpler programs.
-Like HTML and XML.
+- For structured text for multimedia communication for humans, AI, and simpler programs.
+Vlpt text should be optimal for multi-modal communication between humans and AI.
+- For websites that are optimal for search engines.
-- For declaring application user interfaces.
+- For reactive user interfaces of applications.
-- For printing data.
-Notably with paged.js and Gotenberg.
+- Features related to printing are welcome but have no priority because Vlpt is meant for an efficient convenient world without polluting, wasteful, limiting, printed documents.